Welcome to the future of productivity with Pro OS – our new, cutting-edge software platform designed for seamless, user-friendly performance 🚀

 It’s not just fume and dust that laser operators need to consider.
 Fibre lasers operate at high speeds and accuracy and, consequently, generate significant heat.
 Donaldson BOFA has developed a range of temperature control and cooling units that help ensure the laser head is kept at a temperature that optimises reliability and performance while protecting the integrity of high-value equipment.

 At the same time, manufacturers also need to understand that fibre lasers working with aluminium can under certain circumstances create a thermal event.
-So, Donaldson BOFA has developed the FireBox MA and the Spark Arrestor 2 to intercept and retain any hot embers before they reach the extraction system.
+So, Donaldson BOFA has developed the Spark Arrestor 2 to intercept and retain any hot embers before they reach the extraction system.

 What Role Our Smart Technology Plays